yananma1029/CAST/README.md

 - Applies UMAP for dimensionality reduction
 - Uses HDBSCAN for density-based clustering
 - Calculates self-similarity scores for word filtering
-- Supports customizable number of topics
+- Supports a customizable number of topics

 ## Requirements